 I have never seen anything like this happen at a minor league game.
 People are there to watch the game, have a few laughs, eat good ballpark food, and spend time with their families.
 That's my kind of fun!

 How about you?
-How would you weigh the merits of attending a major league vs a minor league baseball game?
+Do you think you'll take your kids to a minor league baseball game?